regulate-tech/rtfm-chatbot/README.md

-# 👨‍🍳 The NHS Chatbot Cookbook
+# 👨‍🍳 The Chatbot Cookbook

 > **A "Digital Kitchen" for building, breaking, and understanding Local AI.**